 If you want an automatic transmission, you will need to do a specific search for it.
 Not all companies offer them, and if they do, then you will also be paying a higher price for the car.
 Keep this in mind if you tend to search online and book the lowest price you see!

-The truly worst part about renting a car in Ireland is the insurance.
+The truly worst part about renting a car in Ireland is the rental car insurance.
 There are loads of insurance options in Ireland, and many of them are mandatory…including the Collision Damage Waiver (CDW).
 Many savvy travelers simple waive the CDW coverage from the rental agency because they can often use their credit card.
 However, this is not often possible in Ireland.

 To my knowledge, I think even American Express doesn’t cover CDW in Ireland.
 Recently, I read that Chase Sapphire (an amazing and one of our favorite travel credit cards) reversed their exclusion clause, and now cover CDW in Ireland.
 This is great news because we LOVE using our Chase Sapphire card to earn travel rewards.
-However, we’ve yet to test out this card in Ireland.

 ** NOTE: From my research, if you do want to use the Chase Sapphire to cover your CDW, you will have to get a letter from Chase to confirm this and show it to the rental agency.
 You might even want to contact the rental agency before your trip to verify that they will accept this letter.
 Some rental car agencies in Ireland will still refuse it, and will require you to buy the additional CDW.
 (This is actually what happened to us when we rented a car in Ireland a few years ago).
 If you know they won’t accept your letter of coverage prior to your trip, perhaps you can try a different agency.
 For us, we found out when we arrived and didn’t want to fuss with searching for a new rental — so we paid it (GRRRR!).